 This is a self-directed course, with lifetime access to the material.
 All content is available immediately upon enrollment to view at a pace that fits your schedule.
 Plan for a minimum of 2 hours to complete each lesson — in one sitting or spread out over several days — to provide optimum space and time to absorb and engage the content.

 Interested in a Group Purchase?

 We offer to bulk discounts of 10-30% for small groups, teams, churches, and organizations enrolling 5 or more participants.
 Learn more and enroll your group here: Story Sage Group Orders

 More questions about the course?
 See our FAQ section below.

 Dr. Dan Allender has pioneered a unique and innovative approach to trauma and abuse recovery over the past 30 years.
 Dan serves as Co-Founder of The Allender Center and Professor of Counseling Psychology at The Seattle School of Theology & Psychology.
 Read more...

-Rachael Clinton, MDiv is Asst Director of Program Development and core Teaching Staff at The Allender Center.
+Rachael Clinton Chen, MDiv is Director of Teaching & Care, and core Teaching Staff at The Allender Center.
 Rachael has worked alongside Dan since 2008, applying her pastoral and therapeutic story engagement talent in many forms through our workshops, podcast, and blog.

 Cathy Loerzel, MA is Co-Founder of The Allender Center.
 Cathy has worked alongside Dan since 2008, creating a step by step methodology to teach and apply the Allender Theory.